BelledonneCommunications/liblinphone/coreapi/help/doc/sphinx/guides/chatroom.rst

 	linphone_chat_room_send_message(chatRoom, "Hello world");

-Incoming message are received through callbacks which can be set after the chat room is instantiated (**LinphoneChatRoomStateInstantiated**).
+Incoming message are received through callbacks which can be set after the chat room is instantiated (**LinphoneConferenceStateInstantiated**).

 .. code-block:: c